 We are currently in a period of high activity for Northern Lights in Sweden, making it the ideal time for a winter holiday in Lapland!
-Bookings are now also open for Discover Dog Sledding in Lapland for winter 2014/2015.
+Bookings are now open for Discover Dog Sledding in Lapland for winter 2014/2015.

 Dog sledding is a wonderful winter holiday experience for adults and children alike.
 Discover Dog Sledding in Lapland is an enjoyable and flexible husky sledding tour suitable for a very wide range of participants, whether you are a solo adult traveller, couple, group of friends or family with children.